 Bio

 David Howard is a faculty member in the Department of Health Policy and Management at Emory University.
-A health economist by training, Dr. Howard studies technological abandonment in medicine.
-He has conducted a number of studies that examine how results from randomized trials affect treatment patterns, with a focus on trials that find that widely-used treatments are ineffective.
-He is also studying the impact of payment policies, the False Claims Act, and mandatory shared decision making on treatment patterns and overuse.
+A health economist by training, Dr. Howard studies how evidence, payment, and organizational characteristics affect the use of low-value or ineffective treatments.
+He is also studying the impact of False Claims Act investigations on treatment patterns and costs.
 Dr. Howard received his doctorate in health policy from Harvard University in 2000.

 Contact information: Department of Health Policy and Management, Emory University, Grace Crum Rollins Building, Room 656, 1518 Clifton Road NE, Atlanta, GA 30322.
 The Grace Crum Rollins Building is the one with the twisty columns on the outside.
 (404) 727-3907, david dot howard at emory dot edu.